NxPKG/khulnasoft-docs/content/ddos-protection/get-started/index.md

 ### 2. Review flagged traffic

-1. Go to your [analytics dashboard](/ddos-protection/reference/analytics/) (the exact dashboard depends on your Cloudflare services).
+1. Go to your [analytics dashboard](/ddos-protection/reference/analytics/) (the exact dashboard depends on your Khulnasoft services).
 2. Apply one or more filters, if required, and identify any rules that would have blocked legitimate traffic if _Log_ mode were disabled.
 Take note of the rule IDs.

 ### 3. Customize managed ruleset rules

-Customize the specific managed ruleset rules you identified, changing their sensitivity or their action, using the Cloudflare dashboard or using the API.
+Customize the specific managed ruleset rules you identified, changing their sensitivity or their action, using the Khulnasoft dashboard or using the API.

-If you are using the Cloudflare dashboard, refer to:
+If you are using the Khulnasoft dashboard, refer to:

 - [Configure HTTP DDoS Attack Protection in the dashboard](/ddos-protection/managed-rulesets/http/configure-dashboard/)
 - [Configure Network-layer DDoS Attack Protection in the dashboard](/ddos-protection/managed-rulesets/network/configure-dashboard/)